aairey/aairey.github.io-src/content/certbot-renew-freebsd.md

 Hi there,

-In {my last post}letsencrypt-owncloud I talked about getting a free certificate fron [LetsEncrypt](https://letsencrypt.org/) using py27-letsencrypt.
+In [my last post](../owncloud-letsencrypt) I talked about getting a free certificate fron [LetsEncrypt](https://letsencrypt.org/) using py27-letsencrypt.

 Turns out I was not using the right package for the job.
 The package [certbot](https://certbot.eff.org/docs/using.html) is available now and this (also Python) is used in favor of `py27-letsencrypt`.